tjcelaya/lagom.github.io/src/docs/1.3.x/java/resources/gettingstarted/GettingStartedSbt.md

 ## Creating a new Lagom project

 A Lagom system is typically made up of a set of sbt builds, each build providing multiple services.
-The easiest way to get started with a new Lagom system is to create a new project using the `lagom` Activator template:
+The easiest way to get started with a new Lagom system is to create a new project using the `lagom` sbt Giter8 template:

 ```
-$ activator new my-first-system lagom-java
+$ sbt new lagom/lagom-java.g8
 ```

-This will create a new system with two services in it: `helloworld` and `hellostream`.
+After following the prompts, this will create a new system with two services, if you went with the default name of `Hello`, these services will be called `hello` and `hello-stream`.
+The documentation below assumes that you selected the default name of `Hello`.

 ## Anatomy of a Lagom project

 The created project contains the following elements:

 ```
-my-first-system          → Project root
+hello                   → Project root
- └ hellostream-api       → hellostream api project
+ └ hello-api            → hello api project
- └ hellostream-impl      → hellostream implementation project
+ └ hello-impl           → hello implementation project
- └ helloworld-api        → helloworld api project
+ └ hello-stream-api     → hello-stream api project
- └ helloworld-impl       → helloworld implementation project
+ └ hello-stream-impl    → hello-steram implementation project
  └ project              → sbt configuration files
    └ build.properties   → Marker for sbt project
    └ plugins.sbt        → sbt plugins including the declaration for Lagom itself
  └ build.sbt            → Your project build file
 ```

 * Notice how each service is broken up into two projects: api and implementation.
 The api project contains a service interface through which consumers may interact with the service.
 While the implementation project contains the actual service implementation.